CowKeyMan/Supercell-2023-SWE-Intern-Exercise/documentation/Documents/ProjectDocumentation/SolutionsExplanation.rst

 .. plot:: Documents/ProjectDocumentation/graphs/plot_benchmark_results.py

 * The best score is 378ms at 15 threads, which leads to a bit less than 3 million requests per second.
-On high performance mode, this value consistently goes down under 200ms, which would allow my laptop to handle more than 5 million requests per second, assuming IO is not a bottleneck.
+On high performance mode, this value consistently goes down to under 200ms, which would allow my laptop to handle more than 5 million requests per second, assuming IO is not a bottleneck.

 * The next section will describe alternative methods of parallelising this task.